 The state law does not define or restrict the originating site.
-It remains to be seen what sites will be specified by state policy as eligible originating sites: The provisional document accessible at the Insurance Department Website restricts eligible sites to a subset of those specified by CMS for Medicare coverage of services delivered by telehealth.
+It remains to be seen what sites will be specified by state policy as eligible originating sites: a provisional document previously accessible at the Insurance Department Website restricted eligible sites to the subset specified by CMS for Medicare coverage of services delivered by telehealth.
 Some telemedicine policies of private insurance providers make no mention of a site restriction.
 In the case of United Healthcare, their policy dated April 2011 lists as eligible the full set of originating sites listed for Medicare.